 - 1. CF/CIP, Web-Based Admin View, and Cluster Admin should be installed on all nodes in the cluster. - 2.
-If you are running CF over Ethernet, then all of the interconnects in the cluster should be physically attached to their proper hubs or networking equipment and should be working. - If you are running CF over IP, then all interfaces used for CF over IP should be properly configured and be up and running.
-See Chapter "CF over IP" for details. - 4.
+If you are running CF over Ethernet, then all of the interconnects in the cluster should be physically attached to their proper hubs or networking equipment and should be working. - 3.
 Web-Based Admin View configuration must be done.
 Refer to "2.4.1 Management server configuration" in the Web-Based Admin View Operation Guide for details.